 Year 3 (2017-18): Sections 2000 - Program; 3000 - Staff; 9000 - Relations

-The Board of Education tackled the extensive process of updating District policy during the 2004-2005 school year.
-It was primarily handled with the entire Board of Education editing, reviewing and participating.
-Since that time, the Board relied on Neola, a professional educational policy provider, to provide periodic legal and statutory updates.
+The board of education tackled the extensive process of updating district policy during the 2004-05 school year.
+It was primarily handled with the entire board of education editing, reviewing and participating.
+Since that time, the board has relied on Neola, a professional educational policy provider, to provide periodic legal and statutory updates.

-In 2012-2013, the Board of Education approved the creation of its first standing committee.
-The newly created Policy Committee would allow the Board a greater opportunity to analyze, refine and propose updated policy for the entire board’s consideration in a meaningful and efficient manner.
+In 2012-13, the board of education approved the creation of its first standing committee.
+The newly created policy committee would allow the coard a greater opportunity to analyze, refine and propose updated policy for the entire board’s consideration in a meaningful and efficient manner.
 That committee has undertaken an intensive three year review of all MTSD policy.